 More information on MAP can be found here.

 Blackboard VLE (Virtual Learning Environment) is a web-based resource that can be accessed any time from any place via MAP.
 You can access Blackboard via this link: https://vle.aston.ac.uk/

 Blackboard is integrated with the student record system which ensures that students are automatically enrolled onto Blackboard and can access their programme/modules online.
 This means that if you can't see one of your modules on Blackboard there may be a problem with your student record and you should contact the programme administration team via email@example.com to resolve this.

 Blackboard has an easy-to-use system and is an ideal way to provide you with support materials such as module outlines, lecture notes, PowerPoint presentations and reading lists, as well as more interactive use of the system through chats and discussions, individual or group assessment exercises and audio and visual materials.
 You may also be required to submit coursework via Blackboard.
 You can access online resources on the use of Blackboard once you have logged in.
 You can also find support via the University's Teaching and Learning Community (TLC) site here.

 For the logging-in session material used during induction week please visit the 'EAS Undergraduate Information' module on Blackboard.

 Aston has extensive IT facilities with over 1,100 desktop computers specifically for student use.
 These are located in 30 separate computer areas across the campus.

 Many of the computer labs can be accessed 24 hours a day, 7 days a week and offer a range of networked software packages, database systems, modelling tools, computer-aided learning materials and access to online sources of information.
-You can search for available computers via the myAston mobile application or via our student guide on the IT website enabling you to identify them without visiting each location.
-More details on available computers here
+You can search for available computers via the myAston mobile app or via our student guide on the IT website enabling you to identify them without visiting each location.

 Computer labs are categorised as either Open Access or School Specific: